qiime2/docs/source/tutorials/sample-classifier.rst

 Best practices: things you should not do with q2-sample-classifier
 ------------------------------------------------------------------

 As this tutorial has demonstrated, q2-sample-classifier can be extremely powerful for feature selection and metadata prediction.
 However, with power comes responsibility.
 Unsuspecting users are at risk of committing grave errors, particularly from overfitting and data leakage.
-Here follows an (inevitably incomplete) list of ways that users can abuse *this plugin*, yielding misleading results.
+Here follows a list (though inevitably incomplete) of ways that users can abuse *this plugin*, yielding misleading results.
 Do not do these things.
 More extensive guides exist for avoiding data leakage and overfitting *in general*, so this list focuses on bad practices that are particular to this plugin and to biological data analysis.

 1. **Data leakage** occurs whenever a learning model learns (often inadvertently) about test sample data, leading to unduly high performance estimates.